pzuraq/emberx-input/README.md

 - `@onKeyUp`

-Each of these maps to the native event directly, but also captures the _value_ of the input and passes it as the first argument to the event handler.
+Each of these maps to the native event directly, but also captures the _value_ of the input/textarea and passes it as the first argument to the event handler.

 ```js
 handleInput = (value, event) => {